Lennart01/AutonomeSysteme/astro-rewrite/src/content/docs/teil_1/lec-concurrency-go.md

     R&D
     R&D

-It seems that we're more likely to perform R&D than delivering of toys, even in case there's a group of nine deers waiting.
+It seems that we’re more likely to perform R&D than delivering of toys, even in case there’s a group of nine deers waiting.

-But don't we favor deers in the `select` statement?
+But don’t we favor deers in the `select` statement?
 Recall

             select {
             case <-deers: